Are you an adviser? Go to Unbiased Pro

 • Open a Spanish bank account: It’s a good idea to open a Spanish bank account, so you can transfer funds before you move.
 Make sure you have several forms of ID ready.

-You’ll need a healthy contingency fund to pay for flights, hotels and car hire, so you can afford to do house viewings in person.
+You’ll also need a healthy contingency fund to pay for flights, hotels and car hire, so you can afford to do house viewings in person.

 If you follow the transfer process and get professional advice, transferring your UK pension to Spain shouldn’t be too tricky.

-While tax rates in Spain aren’t especially low, the cost of living is significantly lower than the UK.
+While tax rates in Spain aren’t especially low, the cost of living is significantly lower than in the UK.

 With your income properly secured in an approved QROPS, you should be able to enjoy your retirement.